 Panerai Luminor Marina

-There are a lot of good-quality, classic watches out there under the $5000 limit.
+All in all, there are a lot of good-quality, classic watches out there under the $5000 limit.
 But the fact is, when you’re spending this kind of money, you need to be making an informed decision.
 Remember, this is potentially the watch you’re going to wear for a while.
 If you do your research, you can get a really nice watch for under $5,000.

 Editor’s Note: This article was originally published on June 28, 2016.
 We have updated it to include better watches.